 For those who had coverage prior to 2014 and don’t qualify for a premium subsidy on a new plan, you may still be able to keep your existing coverage for 2017: If you have a grandfathered plan, you can keep it as long as your carrier is still offering it.
-If you have a grandmothered plan that is allowed to renew again for 2016 (in most states, carriers still have that option), you can keep your existing coverage.
-If you have a plan that is being cancelled because it’s not ACA-compliant, you have the option to purchase a catastrophic plan and you’re also exempt from the penalty under a hardship exemption that will be valid through October 1, 2016.
+If you have a grandmothered plan that is allowed to renew again for 2017 (in most states, carriers still have that option), you can keep your existing coverage.

-And you also have the option to purchase any of the plans available on or off-exchange in your area.
-Although the premium might be higher than your old plan, your coverage will almost certainly be more comprehensive thanks to the ACA’s consumer protections and mandated essential health benefits.
+But you also have the option to purchase any of the plans available on or off-exchange in your area.
+Although the premium might be higher than your old plan, your coverage will likely be more comprehensive thanks to the ACA’s consumer protections and mandated essential health benefits.

 How stiff will your penalty be?

 Today, the median net family income in the United States is roughly $52,000 (half of U.S. families earn less; half earn more.)
 In 2016, the penalty for a middle-income family of four earning $60,000 would be $2,085 (the flat rate penalty would be used, because it’s larger than the percentage of income penalty).
 This is far less than the penalty a more affluent family would pay based on a percentage of their income.

 The penalty can never exceed the national average cost for a bronze plan though.
 The IRS announced in Revenue Procedure 2015-15 that the maximum 2015 penalty would be $2,484 for a single individual and $12,420 for a family of five or more (both slightly higher than the maximum penalty amounts for 2014).
 For 2016, Revenue Procedure 2016-43 increased the maximum penalty to $2,676 for a single individual, and $13,380 for a family of five or more, if they’re uninsured in 2016.
 The penalty caps are readjusted annually to reflect changes in the average cost of a bronze plan, but it’s unlikely they will apply to very many people, since most wealthy households are already insured.